Eriana Blanco Shows Off Her Flawless Bikini Bod In New Instagram Snap

 According to the geotag, the snap was captured in South Beach, Miami, while she informed her fans in the caption that the skimpy bikini was from the online clothing brand, Fashion Nova, which is a popular choice among Instagram models from across the globe.

-Within an hour of posting, the picture amassed more than 10,000 likes and over 348 comments where fans and followers drooled over the model’s hotness and showered her with compliments.
+Within an hour of posting, the picture amassed more than 10,000 likes and over 348 comments, as fans and followers drooled over the model’s hotness and showered her with compliments.

 Apart from the model’s legions of admirers, the snap was also liked by some of her fellow models.
 These included Toochi Kash and Nikki Giavasis, among others.